surereddy/mnet/mtcp/readme.md

 -------
 MTCP implements a network server and client library for the `mnet` package to provide superfast reads and writes.

-## Restrictions
-Since `MTCP` expects data to be read or written to be in a format of `[DATASIZE][DATA]`, it is required that the user provides all writes within such a format, has the client and the server will processed this.
-This is the case to allow colasing multiple writes into a single write where each has a size header that can be read of to know it's individual message length.

-*`MNet` provides the `SizeAppendWriter` built into the server and client connections which will append appropriate size header within unto provided data.
-Note, that such writers do have max sizes and must be aware of when using to collect data, has they do push once size is beyond max.
-This is configurable

 ## Examples

 - MTCP Server